Saoko1x/xMNFTS/README.md

 ### Open the Simulator in Backpack

-Now that you have your xNFT dev server running, open it in the Backpack simulator to see it run.
+Now that you have our xNFT dev server running, open it in the Backpack simulator to see it run.

 That's it!

 ## Build & Publish